laxmikalyan91/codingchallenge/README.md

 ![alttext] (https://github.com/laxmikalyan91/codingchallenge/blob/master/images/Walmart%20Ticket%20Service%20Application%20Start.png)

-7.There are two ways you can run this project its from command line or from an IDE.
+7.There are two ways you can run this project
-  I will guide you both the ways.Please follow the below steps.
+* Command line using Curl
+* Using an IDE.
+I used Intellij Idea here.

-   Now you can test the endpoints either by command prompt using curl or through postman.
+8. Now you can test the endpoints.There are two ways you can test this project.
+* Using postman
+* Command line using Curl

+#### I have guided both ways in detail with commands and screenshots attached.please follow the below steps:

 ### Test Through Postman
 ---